Ridvan-bot/workflows/README.md

 ## Available Shared Workflows
 nodejs-test.yml - A workflow to run Node.js tests.
-semantic-release.yml - A workflow for automating versioning and package releases using Semantic Release.
+semantic-release.yml - A workflow for automating versioning and package releases using Semantic Release. prep-gcould.yml - A worfklow to enable requiered services in Google Cloud.

 ## 📋 How to Use These Workflows in Your Projects
 To utilize these shared workflows, you can reference them from your project's GitHub Actions configuration.